-How Is The MPRE Scored?
+How Is the MPRE Scored?

-ored.
+How is the MPRE scored?
+The MPRE is composed of 60 multiple-choice questions, 50 of which are scored and 10 of which are “test” questions (or unscored).
 Each jurisdiction is able to set their own passing score, but the range is from 75 to 86.
 The MPRE is scored differently each administration.
 Therefore, the raw number of questions you need to get correct to pass changes based upon the exam’s difficulty.
-However, based upon the data of how the MPRE is scored, the overall the numbers do not change much from administration to administration.
+However, based upon the data of how the MPRE is scored, the overall numbers do not change much from administration to administration.
 So, how is the MPRE scored?

 * The values reflect valid scores available electronically as of 1/26/2017 on both standard and alternative forms of the MPRE.
 This graph is taken from the NCBE website!